JacoboLansac/audits/solo/pinlink-phase1-audit.md

     }
 ```

+However, note that this would be slightly unfair, as no rewards are given for the short period before the pause starts, but it is a good compromise compared to the alternative, which is having two critical functions reverting.

 ---

 ### [M-2] Any account with the `RENTER_ROLE` can steal the `renter` status from another renter by listing with `tokenAmount=0` before the rightful owner does it

 When a `tokenId` is listed for the first time in the Marketplace contract, the `msg.sender` gets assigned the `rentable.renter` status.
-In order to do so, the `msg.sender` must own at least `tokenAmount` of `tokenId` in his account:
+The requirement is that the `msg.sender` must own at least the `tokenAmount` listed of `tokenId`:

 ```javascript
     function list(uint256 tokenId, uint256 tokenAmount, address collateralToken, uint256 collateralPerUnit, uint256 rewardRatePerHour) external onlyRole(RENTER_ROLE) {